 Permissible Exposure Limits for Carbon Monoxide at Work

 The OSHA PEL for CO is 50 parts per million (ppm).
 OSHA standards prohibit worker exposure to more than 50 parts of CO gas per million parts of air averaged during an 8-hour time period.

 Don’t let this silent killer get you at work or at home.
-Install carbon monoxide detectors.
+Install a carbon monoxide detector.

 Thank you to OSHA.gov for information contributing to this article.